 Bonsai require patience, consistency, and dedication.
 There are moments of great anxiety and excitement, such as during wiring or repotting, months of tedious care, and years of waiting while trees are allowed to rest and grow out.
-A bonsai is a greater commitment than the average plant, and it is more personal as well.
+A bonsai is a greater commitment than the average plant, but it is more personal and can be more rewarding as well.

 Kill Some Trees